-You see, there is a reason why they say –Inbound marketing is a content-driven process.
-Click To Tweet
+You see, there is a reason why they say –

 Is there an all-in-one solution to avoid these (And other) pitfalls?

-Within Aritic PinPoint, you can create your own content repository.
-We have the Downloadable Assets option where you can upload your content asset and use it later.
+Within Aritic PinPoint, you can create your content repository.
+We have the Downloadable Assets option, where you can upload your content asset and use it later.
 Manage your assets easily on the cloud. 🙂

-I’ve already explained the need for creating new contents; contents that are SEO-enabled.
+I’ve already explained the need for creating new content, content pieces that are SEO-enabled.
 Instead of looking for new tools to help in your SEO, simply use the SEO tracking feature in Aritic PinPoint.
 From looking up relevant keywords to doing competitor analysis, everything is sorted.
-Add to this, you have native integration with Google Analytics for further dissection!
+Add to this; you have native integration with Google Analytics for further dissection!

 Content creation is closely followed by content promotion and syndication.
 If you are not promoting your content, then your users will not know about it.
-While working around keywords is a great way to enable your users in finding your content against their search queries, there’s another way that offers instant gratification.
+While working around keywords is a great way to enable your users to find your content against their search queries, there’s another way that offers instant gratification.
 Yep, you guessed it right, Social Media updates.

-Other features like predictive lead scoring, lead profiling, lead behavior tracking, dynamic content on landing pages, push campaigns and SMS marketing are ideal to boost your inbound marketing strategy.
-Take a quick demo if you are not yet signed up or get a free account for yourself and see for yourself.
+Other features like predictive lead scoring, lead profiling, lead behavior tracking, dynamic content on landing pages, push campaigns, and SMS marketing are ideal for boosting your inbound marketing strategy.
+Take a quick demo if you are not yet signed up, or get a free account for yourself and see for yourself.